johannschopplich/unlazy/docs/guide/installation.md

   - Must be used with `<script type="module">`

 :::info
-To keep the size of the bundle small, the global build does not include BlurHash decoding.
-If you want to use BlurHash, you must import the `unlazy.blurhash.iife.js` or `unlazy.blurhash.js` files instead:
+To keep the size of the bundle small, the global build does neither include BlurHash, nor ThumbHash decoding.
+If you want to use either of those, you must import the `unlazy.with-hashing.iife.js` or `unlazy.with-hashing.js` files instead:

-- Global build: <CdnLink name="unlazy.blurhash.iife.js" />
+- Global build: <CdnLink name="unlazy.with-hashing.iife.js" />
-- ESM build: <CdnLink name="unlazy.blurhash.js" />
+- ESM build: <CdnLink name="unlazy.with-hashing.js" />
 :::

 ### Auto-Initialization